mdwhatcott/testing/README.md

 	     6. fixture.Teardown()

-	func So(t testingT, actual any, assertion Func, expected ...any) func WrapError(actual any, expected ...any) error
+	func So(t testingT, actual any, assertion Func, expected ...any) So is the basic assertion mechanism in the general form: should.So(t, 1, should.Equal, 2)

+	func WrapError(actual any, expected ...any) error
 	    WrapError uses errors.Is to verify that actual is an error value that wraps expected[0] (also an error value).